FedEx says financial drain from cyber attack to linger through 2018

 While the Memphis-based company has made progress restoring operations at TNT Express, which it acquired last year for US$4.8 billion, its revenues, volumes and profits remain below pre-attack levels, FedEx said.
 It said it expects ongoing, but diminishing, financial impacts through the remainder of 2018.

-FedEx also said in filings its second-quarter 2018 results will be hurt by the integration of TNT Express and disruptions to its service from hurricanes that unleashed damage across the southern United States in recent weeks.
+FedEx also said in filings its second-quarter 2018 results will be hurt by the integration of TNT Express.
+It expects integration and restructuring costs over the four years to be roughly US$800 million, and expects to incur approximately US$350 million of these costs during 2018.

+"Our expected 2018 integration expenses are approximately US$75 million higher than our previous estimates, as we are accelerating portions of our TNT Express integration given the recent cyber attack," FedEx said.

+The company said it was targeting operating income improvement at the FedEx Express segment of US$1.2 billion to US$1.5 billion in 2020 from 2017 assuming moderate economic growth and other factors.

 (Reporting by Eric M. Johnson in Seattle; Editing by Lisa Shumaker)